-Whereas trusted computing generally involves a hardware security module providing cryptographic functions in a physically secure enclosure, the architecture is not well suited to cloud computing.
-In the cloud, systems are virtualized, mobile and scaleable, hence they cannot readily access and rely upon fixed hardware.
+Whereas trusted computing generally involves a Hardware Security Module providing various cryptographic functions in a physically secure enclosure, the architecture is not well suited to cloud computing.
+In the cloud, systems are virtualized, mobile and scaleable, hence they cannot readily access and rely upon fixed hardware such as HSMs.

 Scope and purpose

-The standard will specify the information security aspects needed to secure ‘virtualized roots of trust’.
+The standard will specify the information security controls relating to ‘virtualized roots of trust’.

-The standard is at 2nd Working Draft stage.
+It is currently at 2nd Committee Draft stage.

 ‘Trusted computing’ typically refers to secure systems used for governmental and military/defense purposes, processing highly classified information.

-‘Virtualized roots of trust’ appears to concern the provision of trustworthy computing environments in the cloud, where virtual machines are dynamically created to provide cloud services.
-The trust, risk and security implications are, frankly, beyond my pay grade.
+‘Virtualized roots of trust’ concerns the provision of trustworthy computing environments in the cloud, where virtual machines are dynamically created to provide cloud services.
+The trust, risk and security implications are, frankly, well above my pay grade.